Shiroki Teikoku

 Shiroki Teikoku (白き帝国) is a Japanese light novel series written by Koroku Inumura and illustrated by Kotarō.
-It began publication under Shogakukan's Gagaga Bunko imprint in February 2024.
-Five volumes have been released as of August 2025.
+It was published in eight volumes under Shogakukan's Gagaga Bunko imprint from February 2024 to August 2026.

 Plot

 The series follows a war between various nations surrounding the Sea of Grapes.
 Among those involved are the Kingdom of Gattoland, a nation ruled by a tribe of cat-eared humans, and a group known as the Black Rose Knights.
 The first novel focuses on Toto Gattoland, a prince from Gottoland.
 One day, he encounters Artemisia, a human girl who had been taken hostage by a group known as the Black Rose Knights.
 The two immediately develop a connection; however, their relationship becomes complicated due to tensions between Gattoland's people and humans.
 Nevertheless, the two develop feelings for each other.
 The later novels focus on the events of the war that followed the destruction of Gattoland.